Skip to main content

 LIMIT 10;

--- Time series aggregation
+-- Time series bucketing

 SELECT

-toStartOfHour(timestamp) as hour,
+toStartOfHour(timestamp) AS hour,

 event_name,

-count() as events
+count() AS events

 FROM events